FedEx Express Flight 647: Investigation

-The NTSB conducted a full investigation of the accident.
+The National Transportation Safety Board (NTSB) conducted a full investigation of the accident.
 It found that although the aircraft had encountered a crosswind during landing, the conditions were well within the safe capabilities of the aircraft.
 The first officer did not properly line up the plane before touchdown, nor did she slow the plane adequately before touchdown, so that the plane landed excessively hard.
 As the plane landed, the crosswind caused the right wing to drop approximately six degrees.
 This was beyond the design capabilities for the right main landing gear, and it snapped as a result.
 The NTSB also cited the captain for failing to check the work of the first officer.

 The NTSB further found that FAA Order 8400.10 (Air Transportation Aviation Inspector's Handbook) was deficient in the section addressing assurance of evacuation training for the flight crew.